-Gordon Merchant is a substantial shareholder of the Company and a long-serving director, so accordingly he is not considered to be independent of the Company based on the ASX Recommendations.
-Mr Merchant is a founder of the Group and the Board considers that it is in the best interests of all shareholders to have a Director with Mr Merchant's industry and business expertise and Company history as a member of the Board.

-Jason Mozingo is a Senior Managing Director at Centerbridge and was appointed as a Director on 4 November 2013.
-Centerbridge is a long term financier to the Company and is a substantial shareholder.
-Accordingly, Mr Mozingo is not considered to be independent of the Company based on the ASX Recommendations.
+- Gordon Merchant is a substantial shareholder of the Company and a long-serving director, so accordingly he is not considered to be independent of the Company based on the ASX Recommendations.
+Mr Merchant is a founder of the Group and the Board considers that it is in the best interests of all shareholders to have a Director with Mr Merchant's industry and business expertise and Company history as a member of the Board. - Jason Mozingo was at the time of his appointment as a Director with the Company a Senior Managing Director at Centerbridge.
+He was appointed as a Director on 4 November 2013 and ceased as a Director on 30 June 2017.
+Centerbridge is a long-term financier to the Company and is a substantial shareholder.
+Accordingly, Mr Mozingo was not considered to be independent of the Company based on the ASX Recommendations. - The remaining Non-Executive Directors on the Board during the financial year ended 30 June 2017 (Howard Mowlem, Sally Pitkin, Kim Anderson and Ian Pollard) have no relationships adversely affecting independence and so were deemed independent under the principles set out above.